Table of Contents

 - No Appetite

-It is essential to keep an eye on your dog for rashes, red skin, ulcers or swelling on the lips, tongue or gums because some plants irritate the skin or mouth.
+Watching your dog for rashes, red skin, ulcers, or swelling on the lips, tongue, or gums is essential because some plants irritate the skin or mouth.

 How can I care for my dog if he ate a poisonous plant?